Conner Creek CSO Control Facility: Michigan's Largest

 - Instituted CxT disinfection control, minimizing chemical usage and total residual chlorine, and leading to implementation at other facilities.

 - Included removal of 160,000 cubic yards of contaminated sediment deposits from Conner Creek, thereby eliminating objectionable sediment-generated odors.

 - Redevelopment of 8.5 acres of an urban park, including creation of a 1.75 acre oxbow and fish habitat pond, a walking path, barrier free fishing pier, a gazebo, an island with native prairie grass plantings, and interpretive signage describing native plants and fish.

-- Work was completed four months ahead of schedule, within its construction budget.
+- Work was completed four months ahead of schedule and within its construction budget.

 - The facility can store up to 62 million gallons of combined sewage during a storm event, and subsequently convey it to DWSD’s wastewater treatment facility after the storm has subsided.

-Hazen and Sawyer spearheaded a team of environmental professionals, to perform several studies that would establish key design criteria for the new CSO control facility.
+Hazen and Sawyer spearheaded a team to perform several studies to establish key design criteria for the new CSO control facility.
 These included: